kingluddite/js-fundamentals-review/README.md

 ### Instructions

-* Create a website (from scratch) that asks users if they eat steak.
+* Create a website that accomplishes the following:

-* If they respond with "yes", alert the following to the page: "Here’s a Steak Sandwich!"

-* If they respond with "no", alert the following to the page: "Here’s a Tofu Stir-Fry!"

-* **BONUS:** Ask what the user’s birth year is.
-If they are under 21, alert the following: "No Sake for you!"
+  * Create an array of your favorite bands.

+  * With a prompt, ask the user's favorite band.

+  * If it's one of your favorites, alert: "YEAH I LOVE THEM!"

+  * If it's not, alert: "Nah.
+They're pretty lame."

+  * **HINT:**  You will need to research how to use `.indexOf()`.